Adding A Granny Flat

 You will need to apply for a Complying Development Certificate (CDC) through your council or an accredited certifier.

 Construction time for your new granny flat is generally between 12 and 14 weeks.
-It may seem like only a few months, but you really need to think about the implications the build might have.
-If you’re building in your own backyard it will impact your access.
+It may seem like only a few months, but you really need to think about the implications the build might have in and around your home.